valgar12/Operation-Harsh-Doorstop-internal-cheat/README.md

 Compile in x64 release and inject the dll to the game (you can use process hacker).

-Inject once you are in game, it doesnt have a lobby check so if you inject in lobby it will crash, or if you go to the lobby it wil crash.
+Inject once you are in the gaame.

 ## --CREDITS--